 Moreover the uncompromising performance of the ID.R, which is powered by two all-electric motors positioned at the front and rear, has allowed it to capture the lap record for electric cars on the formidable 20.8-kilometre Nürburgring Nordschleife.

 All of this has been achieved using Castrol’s advanced e-fluid technology to manage the extreme conditions of high-revving electric motors and the severe friction forces through the transmission-allowing Castrol to grow our understanding of lubricant technology at the cutting edge of performance in all aspects of the new frontier of automotive development.

 When Björn Waldegård clinched the World Rally Drivers’ Championship in 1979, he did so with Castrol emblazoned on the side of his Ford Escort RS1800.
 Four decades on and Sebastien Ogier did the same in an M-Sport Ford Fiesta WRC in both 2017 and 2018.

 As long as there have been world rally champions, Castrol has been at the cutting edge of the toughest motorsport on Earth, providing drivers and teams with technical support and ensuring they have the right oil to reach the finish line.

-And this year Castrol EDGE will once again be there to underpin M-Sport and its four driving crews across four continents and 14 countries in the 2019 FIA World Rally Championship.
+In 2020 Castrol EDGE will once again be there to underpin M-Sport and its three driving crews across four continents and 13 countries in the FIA World Rally Championship.

-From the rugged mountains of Argentina to the icy snow banks of Sweden, the sun-dried plains of Australia and the heart-stopping asphalt of Sardinia, nothing tests the fundamental elements of a car to extremes like the WRC.
+From the rugged mountains of Argentina to the icy snow banks of Sweden, the twisting rain-soaked hairpins of Japan and the heart-stopping asphalt of Sardinia, nothing tests the fundamental elements of a car to extremes like the WRC.